 - 1 screwpine leaves/pandan leaves washed and knotted

-- Pinch of salt
+- 1/2 tsp salt

-Preparing the coconut mixture:
+Prepare the coconut mixture: